MMZK1526/IC-genealogy/README.md

+**Notice**

+This project was originally a third-year project @ Imperial College London.

+We have since stopped paying for the Heroku database, which means all search data will not be cached at the moment, resulting in slower responses.

 **Short description**

 This is the repository for the Ancesta web app (www.ancesta.uk) that allows to visualise complex family trees of